talmeym/regurgitator-core-xml/README.md

 <rg:create-response file="classpath:/canned_response.xml"/>
 ```
-a create-response can have one of the following value source attributes:
+a create-response can have the same value sources as create-parameter, namely:

 | attribute| value source | example |
 |:---|:---|:---|